-However, in Toronto you are far more likely to buy a developed lot and demolish existing buildings to build upon so buying vacant land in the city is a rare scenario.
+However, in Toronto you are far more likely to to build upon so buying vacant land in the city is a rare scenario.

 The Land Transfer Tax is again calculated on the value of the property at the time of sale.
 However, with vacant land there is one exception: if you have entered into a construction contract related to the purchase of the land, your transfer tax will be calculated based on the value of the land plus the value of the construction contract.

 If you are selling vacant land, you don’t need to worry about transfer tax as you would have paid it when you first bought the property.
 Land Transfer Tax is only paid by the buyer of the land, however, there may be other taxes involved with selling, which brings us to the next question.

 Do I pay capital gains taxes when I sell land?